mRcSchwering/magic-soup/docs/tutorials.md

 ]
 ```

-Each molecule species was created with a unique name and an energy of formation.
+Each molecule species was created with a unique name and an energy.
-This energy has effects on reaction energies (more on this in [Formation energies](#formation-energies)).
+This energy has effects on reaction energies (more on this in [Molecule energies](#molecule-energies)).
 Any number of molecules in this simulation is expressed in _mol_
-and for this energy of formation it makes sense to think of it in terms of _J/mol_.
+and for this energy it makes sense to think of it in terms of _J/mol_.
 So, here _ATP_ is defined with _100 kJ/mol_.
 Except for _CO2_ all defaults are kept.
 For _CO2_ permeability and diffusivity is increased to account for the fact that